deis/workflow/src/understanding-deis/components.md

 Project Location: [deis/postgres](https://github.com/deis/postgres)

 The database component is a managed instance of [PostgreSQL][] which holds a majority of the platforms state.
-Backups and WAL logs are pushed to the [Store][] through [WAL-E][].
+Backups and WAL files are pushed to the [Store][] through [WAL-E][].
 When the database is restarted, backups are fetched and replayed from Store so no data is lost.
 For more information on backup and restore read the documentation for